Skip to content

 Related conditions to urethritis

-While a number of different things can cause urethritis, there are a few related conditions that tend to occur alongside it.
+While a number of different things can cause urethritis, there are a few related conditions that may be present similarly or tend to occur alongside it.
 These include:

 This is an inflammation of the bladder that often occurs alongside urethritis.
 Symptoms include pain or burning when urinating, increased frequency of urination, and cloudy or bloody urine.